psget/psget/Readme.md

 4. Import module after install
 5. Alter you profle to load module every time that PowerShell starts
 6. Execute Install.ps1 if found in module folder
-7. Naive support for central repository
+7. Naive support for central directory of the modules

 Examples
 ========